Acizza/anup/README.md

 Current features include:
 * Automatic detection of a series based off its filename
-* Playing the next unwatched episode(s) of a series in your default video player
+* Playing the next unwatched episode(s) of an anime in your default video player
+* Offline mode
-* Options to rate, put on hold, and drop a series after playing an episode
+* Options to rate, put on hold, and drop an anime after playing each episode
-* Automatically handles watching a series that has already been dropped, put on hold, or completed
+* Handling of anime that have already been completed, dropped, or put on hold
-* Automatically sets the start and end date of a series
+* Automatic setting of the date you started watching and finished watching an anime
-* Support for series that have multiple seasons merged together
+* Support for anime that have multiple seasons merged together

 The program is developed for Linux and Windows, with Linux being the primary platform.
 Base macOS support is included but untested.